the-scouts/por/sphinx_source/chapter-3.rst

 l.
 All Cub Scouts should be offered a high quality balanced Programme run in accordance with the Association's official publications for the Section.

-m.
-This rule is intentionally left blank
+m. *This rule is intentionally left blank.*

 **Minimum Standards**